 - Vice president for institutional advancement

-- Vice president for student life
+- Vice president for community and inclusivity

 - Vice president for marketing and communication

 - Two faculty members elected by the faculty—serving two year terms